HEMANTHRAJA7/weather-forecast-web/README.md

 1. Click "LOCATE" to auto-generate LATITUDE and LONGITUDE (allow the website to use your location) or locate randomly by clicking "RANDOM".
 2. Either fill in the LATITUDE and LONGITUDE of your location or provide the City/Town name.
 3. Click "FORECAST" to access the data.

+4. # Note: The Website is not responsive.